From Passive to Active: How Esports Curriculum Ignites Online Student Participation

 Games that simulate real-world challenges can also help them identify strengths and interests, guiding them to answer the question, "What degree should I get?"
 This engagement may lead them to pursue fields they hadn’t previously considered.

-2. Integrate Esports Into Existing Lesson Plans
+2. Add Esports Into Existing Lessons

 While it can be overwhelming to manage change with your class, you can use these tips to get them on board: